Princeton-LSI-ResearchComputing/tracebase/MAINTENANCE.md

    annotation file.
 We do have plans to add that ability in future versions of TraceBase.
 2. **Optional**: Validate the Study doc.
 See the **Validating** section below.

-Once that is done, all you have to do to load the study doc is go to the study directory and run:
+Once that is done, all you have to do to load the study doc is go to the study directory (which may contain the raw mzXML files) and run:

     python manage.py load_study --infile study_doc.xlsx